A team that spear heads GTNT Group into the future

-GTNT is a not-for-profit organisation, with a voluntary Board of Directors that oversee and govern the organisation.
+GTNT Group is a not-for-profit organisation, with a voluntary Board of Directors that oversee and govern the organisation.
 The Board works with our CEO to develop strategic goals and direction.

-The capabilities and experience of the current GTNT Board is extensive including a balanced mixed of financial, legal, business and other skills.
+The capabilities and experience of the current GTNT Group Board is extensive including a balanced mixed of financial, legal, business and other skills.

-Mr. Kim Jenkinson commenced his working career in the Northern Territory in 1987 working in senior secondary education for 14 years.
+Kim commenced his working career in the Northern Territory in 1987 working in senior secondary education for 14 years.
 In 2001 he commenced as the Chief Executive Officer of a geospatial startup company commercializing a PhD research project.

 Since 2003 he has held senior executive roles in a range of Northern Territory Government portfolios including Training, Employment, and Skilled Migration, International Education, Higher Education, Procurement Policy and Economic Policy.